Frequently Asked Questions

 AASHTOWare Store

-Support is provided primarily via Service Desk; however, Mayvue can also provide support via email, phone, and webinar as needed.
-Mayvue can create Service Desk tickets for the agency as long as they are notified of an issue.
+Support is provided primarily via Jira Service Management; however, Mayvue can also provide support via email, phone, and webinar as needed.

-Once an issue is identified, it is logged in Service Desk and assigned a unique ID.
+Once an issue is identified, it is logged in Jira Service Management and assigned a unique ID.
 The case will log all correspondence between the agency and contractor and will remain open until the issue has been resolved, tested, and incorporated into the code for the next release.

 AASHTO is committed to ensuring its users have numerous resources available to support its BrM implementation.
 AASHTO offers various documentation and other resources to assist/help agencies including: